Gaen-Tech/Gaen-Tech-AI-ROI-Platform-MVP/README.md

 - **On-Demand Company Discovery**: Analyze any company on-the-fly by simply entering their website URL.
 This allows for targeted, real-time lead generation using the currently active persona.

 - **AI-Powered Analysis**:
-    - Leverages the Google Gemini API with **Google Search grounding** to ensure analysis is based on real-time, verifiable data.
+    - Leverages a powerful Generative AI API to ensure analysis is based on real-time, public data.
     - Generates an "AI Opportunity Score" to quickly assess a prospect's potential.
     - Identifies key, high-impact opportunities with clear problem statements and solutions relevant to the active persona.
     - Provides estimated financial impact and an ROI timeline for each opportunity.